vipingup17/commenting-system/README.md

 }
 ```

-In the above example, 3 is the primary key or id of the user. 'parent' will be null for a comment and an integer for a reply(integer will the primary key of the comment for which the reply is getting created)
+In the above example, 3 is the primary key or id of the user. 'parent' will be null for a comment and an integer for a reply (integer will be the primary key of the comment for which the reply is getting created)

 API endpoint for get, edit, delete operations on a comment: